 Basically, Operational Historians are used at the operator level while Enterprise Historians are used at the business level for planners, designers, managers and other stakeholders.
-The enterprise historian user base is generally very large and the performance of enterprise historians is significantly more demanding than that required for a localized operational (production only) historians.
+The Enterprise Historian user base is generally very large, and the performance of Enterprise Historians is significantly more demanding than that required for localized Operational (production only) Historians.

 Operational Support Variations